kevroletin/kevroletin.github.io/_posts/2018-02-26-prev-work-ci-1.markdown

 Before we can discuss requirements and implementation I want to provide some context to convey you the atmosphere of embedded development.
-It significantly differs from web/desktop development and CI systems for embedded projects have some additional requirements compared to CI systems from other domains.
+It significantly differs from web/desktop development and hence CI systems for embedded projects have some additional requirements compared to CI systems from other domains.

 ## Understanding domain